user00000001/TesraMainChain/README.md

 Specifying the `--testnet` flag however will reconfigure your tesramain instance a bit:

- * Instead of using the default data directory (`~/.wanchain` on Linux for example), tesramain will nest itself one level deeper into a `testnet` subfolder (`~/.wanchain/testnet` on Linux).
+ * Instead of using the default data directory (`~/.tesramainchain` on Linux for example), tesramain will nest itself one level deeper into a `testnet` subfolder (`~/.tesramainchain/testnet` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `tesramain attach` will try to attach to a production node endpoint by default.
 E.g.
    `tesramain attach <datadir>/testnet/tesramain.ipc`.
 Windows users are not affected by this.
- * Instead of connecting the main wanchain network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main tesramainchain network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing